stuartofmt/DuetLapse3/README.md

 This example is the same as the standard video creation for -camera1.

 #### -camparam2 and -vidparam2
 Have the same parameters as -camparam1 and -vidparam1.
+Variable references are for Camera2

 ### Directory Structure